Tying Data to Components with GraphQL Fragments

 2. Nesting Fragments

-A Comment component needs its own text, but it also uses the AuthorCard.
-It just includes the author's fragment.
+A Comment component needs its own body text, but it also renders an AuthorCard.
+Rather than redeclare those fields, it simply spreads the author's fragment.

 // Comment.tsx